five winter must-haves to survive winter in New England

 If you live anywhere in New England – you are more than aware that these next two weeks are going to be frigid.
-Being cold is not an option for me so here are a few of my winter must-haves.
-These five winter must-haves are part of my wardrobe to bundle up and face the freezing temperatures.
+Being cold is not an option for me so I’ve put together a list of my five winter must-haves.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 Clicking on these links won’t cost you any extra money.